jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ### **R2D34:** Tuesday 2nd April 2019

 + **Notes**
   + Worked mostly with PHP today.
 Studying how to use a Templating engine .e.g.
 Twig.
 So far so good.
+It was fun to set up a Twig project via a Template Directory and in it's own file.

 + **Technologies Used:**  - HTML, CSS, PHP